 - Represent Regulatory Affairs on global project teams and task-specific subteams.
-Manage all aspects of the implementation of the defined regulatory strategy and support to the project team for an assigned project, under the guidance of the Sr. Director, Regulatory.
+Manage all aspects of the implementation of the defined regulatory strategy and support to the project team for an assigned project, under the guidance of the CMO.
 Serve as a point-of-contact for FDA.

 - Provide strategic input and function as the regulatory lead for an assigned project, offering guidance/advice to the project leader and project team on regulatory matters.

 - Participate in meetings with regulatory authorities, as appropriate.